-The fair value of the deferred share units and performance share units is recognized based on the market value of the Company's shares underlying these compensation programs.
+The fair value of the deferred share units is recognized based on the market value of the Company's shares underlying these compensation programs.

 See note 8 for further information on share-based payments.

 vi) Functional Currency

 Management applies judgment in determining the functional currency of its foreign subsidiaries.
 Judgment is made regarding the currency that influences and determines sales prices, labour, material and other costs as well as financing and receipts from operating income.